Student Code of Conduct

 IV.
 Reporting Misconduct

-misconduct can be found in the Sexual Misconduct Policy.
+Information about reporting allegations of sexual misconduct by Pepperdine students, employees, or third parties can be found in the Sexual Misconduct Policy.

 V. Sources of Information

 Information about a student's misconduct may come from a variety of sources including,

 but not limited to, reports from faculty, staff, students, departments (e.g., Housing